Organize Your Day, Organize Your Chess Journey

 Just be careful not to deviate too far from your main goal.

 When I started to use to-do lists, I had a challenge.

-It was really frustrating to work all day and then instead of feeling that I had ‘won the day’ to feel that I had lost because I hadn’t completed all the tasks.
+It was really frustrating to work all day, and then instead of feeling that I had ‘won the day’, I felt that I had lost because I hadn’t completed all the tasks.